miriam-goldman/microSLAM/README.md

 Number of Samples: 100
 ```

-The outputs of this can be interpreted as the microSLAM was able to converge, the $\tau$ variable is 2.35, and we have estimated our random variable b as well as our covariates coefficients.
+The outputs of this can be interpreted as the microSLAM was able to converge, the $\tau$ variable is 2.35, and we have now estimated our random variable b as well as the coefficients of the covariates.

 Test the significance of the tau that was fit with a permutation test